We use UPS & Fedex for fast and reliable shipping.

 Three (the number "three" in Chinese).

-Due to the crystalline glaze, the surface of Jianzhan teacups is smooth and highly water-repellent.
+Due to the crystalline glaze, the surface of Tenmoku teacups is smooth and highly water-repellent.
 This can easily cause the tea to spill out of the teacup when pouring hot water for tea dipping or tea brewing, as the water can easily rush along the smooth inner wall of the teacup.

 Similarly, when dipping tea, the quick circular stirring with the tea whisk can also cause the liquid level of the tea near the teacup wall to rise, making it easy to spill out.
 The bound mouthline greatly prevents such accidents from happening, allowing the tea to be stirred within a controllable range.